sundeepbassi/supershop_v1/README.md

 As a site user I want to be able to have my own personalised user profile so that I can view my personal order history and order confirmation, and save my payment information.

+As a Site User I can make contact with the site on a form so that I can leave questions and queries for the admin to answer.

 #### Sorting & Searching